-The practice carried out an infection prevention and control audits twice a year.
-The latest audit showed the practice was meeting the required standards.
+The practice carried out infection prevention and control audits twice a year.
+The latest audit in July 2017 showed that improvements were required.
+As a result the practice manager had arranged for the audit to be completed again in August to monitor the shortcomings to ensure they were meeting the required standards.